HassanWarisMahar/Arittek-Task/README.md

 # Arittek-Task
 How to Run this project.

-Running this project You dneed follow bellow instrcuctions.
+Running this project You need follow bellow instrcuctions.

 Create Database in MYSQL Server
 Name it as "TestDb" or your desired name.
 Note do change that in application.properties as well.